 Out of all the options, how did we choose which games to feature?

 We looked at three primary factors: popularity of the game, number of events and tournaments, and estimated amount of prize payouts.
 After crunching the numbers, we decided on this top 10 list of eSports games.
-We hope it serves as a comprehensive look at the competitive gaming scene in 2020.
+We hope it serves as a comprehensive look at the competitive gaming scene.
 Enjoy!

-Let’s dive in and start with the 10th best and work our way up to our #1 pick for 2020.
+Let’s dive in and start with the 10th best and work our way up to our #1 pick.

 10. Super Smash Bros.